fcavalcantirj/betapostcrawler/README.md

 # betapostcrawler

-This script generates a file with facebook ID`s of people that has liked/commented on the page you want to target.
+This script generates a text file with facebook ID`s of people that has liked/commented on the page you want to target.

 ### Basic Usage - just change the variables ###